 Your crown could be composed of several different kinds of materials.
 Usually, it is porcelain or ceramic.
 Your dentist will think about where your tooth is located, how your gum tissue is positioned, ask you your preference, how much of the tooth shows when you smile, the shade and color of the afflicted tooth, and the tooth’s function before helping you decide.

-There are several steps involved in placing a crown, and it usually takes two dental visits.
+There are several steps involved in placing a dental crown in Houston, TX, and it usually takes two dental visits.

 - The dentist will prepare your tooth by taking away its outer part so the crown will fit over it.
 If there is any decay, it will be removed at that time.
 If the tooth needs more structure to be able to support the crown, your dentist might build up the tooth core.